 It is commonly seen that women are more particular about hygiene habits.
 A talented employee with some annoying hygiene habits may fall into the bad books of a female boss easily.
 So make sure your shoes don’t stink and your body does not give out a disgusting odor.

 Your male employer might not be as mindful of your attire but your female employers keep a tab on how creased their employee’s shirts and trousers are, so don’t slack off with your appearance.
 It might send the wrong message about your attitude towards the workplace.

 Pay attention to what your female boss is saying.
 If your high school teacher did not refrain from lambasting you for not replying directly or not paying attention, your female employer will be no different.
 So keep your ears picked!

 12. Have a Hold on your Tongue:

-In fact, a better idea would be to avoid a direct confrontation with your female boss when you are truly upset or stressed.
+A better idea would be to avoid a confrontation with your female boss when you are truly upset or stressed.
 This will help you prevent further tension in your professional life.

 13. Learn To Interact with Female Bosses For Career Progress:

 In many firms and organizations, women are taking up responsible positions.
-The changing scenario in the professional world has made it important to learn how to deal with female bosses and coworkers.
-So it is important that you understand how to deal with both the genders equally well.
+The changing scenario in the professional world has made it essential to learn how to deal with female bosses and coworkers.
+So you must understand how to deal with both the genders equally well.